Joshua-Togeh/Netflix-dashboard/README.md

 - Deriving actionable insights from streaming data
 - Enhancing storytelling with data

-## 🚀 How to Use

-If you have Power BI installed:

-1. Clone/download the repository
-2. Open `Netflix_Dashboard.pbix`
-3. Explore the visuals and interact with filters and slicers

 ## 🤝 Let’s Connect

 If you have feedback or would like to collaborate, feel free to reach out!